 Note: Linking to BigQuery will cost us a few pence!

 - Event Limitations :

 - Despite the fact that Firebase offers unlimited event collection for each event type for your App, it has confined us to the range of the said event types.
 This means we can only have 500 unique events for an individual app in the Firebase project.
-To begin with, this limit does not seem much of a hurdle, but if we revamp our app tracking or if we keep updating the event tracking process, without a doubt we are going to meet the dead end of reporting platform.
+To begin with, this limit does not seem much of a hurdle, but if we revamp our app tracking or if we keep updating the event tracking process, without a doubt we are going to meet the dead end of the reporting platform.

 Thus, precautionary steps to manage the event limitations are:

 - To wisely design the event names before they are implemented.

 - To define a standard structure, identify the events and the required parameters for event tracking in an app.